ellissuen/SQL-Project/cleaning_data.md

 		sentimentscore,
 		sentimentmagnitude
 		)
-	SELECT
+	SELECT 							--distinct sku
 	DISTINCT CASE
 		WHEN productsku is not null THEN productsku
 		ELSE sku
 		END AS productsku,
-	CASE WHEN name is not null THEN name
+	CASE WHEN name is not null THEN name			--v2name from all_sessions ELSE v2productname				--name from products
-		ELSE v2productname
 		END AS productname,
 	SPLIT_PART (v2productcategory, '/',
 		CASE
-        	WHEN v2productcategory = '(not set)' THEN NULL WHEN v2productcategory ~ E'/$'
+        	WHEN v2productcategory = '(not set)' THEN NULL			--this allows to retain the last array from categories to be extracted
+		WHEN v2productcategory ~ E'/$'					--also gets rid of "/"
             	THEN CARDINALITY(string_to_array(v2productcategory, '/')) - 1
         	ELSE CARDINALITY(string_to_array(v2productcategory, '/'))
     		END) AS category,